 Ferrero Rocher – from Heidi Hearts Clean Eating

-It isn’t Chirstmas for me without Ferrero Rocher so of course we took a stab at those too.
+It isn’t Christmas for me without Ferrero Rocher so of course we took a stab at those too.

 We used the Ferrero Rocher recipe from Clean and Healthy.
 We weren’t sure if we liked the fully dipped in chocolate or not, so we tried both ways.
 They both are delish.